abhimanyus1997/langchain-one/README.md

 ## How to Run

 To get Langchain-one up and running, follow these steps:
+1. Download model and place it in `model` directory

-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.

     ```
     git clone https://github.com/abhimanyus1997/langchain-one.git